calebgmahala/SaltyBets/packages/core/README.md

 - **Add services** in `src/services/`
 - **Update types/enums** in `src/types/`
 - **Logger**: Use the provided logger in `src/utils/logger` for all logging (see code for usage)

 ---

+## Limitations & Roadmap

+### Exhibition Matches
+- **Not Supported:** Exhibition matches (matches without fighters) are currently not supported by the system.
+- **Planned Features:**
+  - Logging matches without fighters.
+  - Manual match ending with the ability to specify the winning side.

+If you need to handle exhibition matches or matches without fighters, please note that this functionality will require future development.

+---